About JROS

 News

-The camp will run from Tue 22nd August to Sun 3rd September.
+The camp will run from Saturday 3 August – Saturday 10 August.

 The ‘Gothenburg’ training camp is designed as a ‘self-help’ tour.
 Athletes attending will be expected to plan their own training.
 They will also be expected to be generally well organised, capable of preparing their own meals and self sufficient whilst being supervised by an experienced coach.